 Smiling seamstress and yogi bear's mascot head

-When creating a mascot costume, many details can make a considerable difference for the functionality of the mascot and ease of use for the mascot performer.
+Many details can affect how a mascot costume works and how easy it is for a mascot performer to wear.
 One of the biggest decisions to make in the mascot design process is the material for your custom mascot head.
-Three different options are commonly used for mascot heads: traditional sculpted foam, vacuum formed foam, and vacuum formed plastic.
-Each mascot head material has advantages and disadvantages, and in this article, we will compare each one based on the following criteria:
+There are two different options you can choose from: traditional sculpted foam and vacuum formed plastic.
+Both mascot head materials have advantages and disadvantages, and in this article, we will compare each one based on the following criteria:

 • Appearance